learn-co-students/sinatra-activerecord-associations-v-000/README.md

 end
 ```

-#### What are primary keys
+#### Review: Primary Keys

-A primary key uniquely identifies each record in a table, it must be unique and cannot have NULL values.
-Luckily, ActiveRecord will create the primary key for us and will also autoincrement it every time we save a new row in our table.
+A primary key uniquely identifies each record in a table. it must be unique and cannot have NULL values.
+Luckily, ActiveRecord will create the primary key for us and will also auto-increment it every time we save a new row in our table.

 Our `cats` table looks like this: